In Pursuit of Oz: Temporary Melburnians

 Beyond the Reading Room, the library became quieter and more contemplative.
 Polished timber floors, spacious galleries and carefully displayed artworks encouraged lingering rather than movement.
 The arrangement felt elegant without becoming imposing.

 What lingers in memory is not any single painting, sculpture, or shelf of books, but the atmosphere itself.
-The State Library feels like a sanctuary in the heart of Melbourne.
+The State Library reminded us that a city can make room for reflection without withdrawing from modernity.
 It is a place where the city slows its pace and lowers its voice.
 Outside, trams rattle through streets lined with trees and towers; inside, beneath the great dome, minutes lose their usual importance.

-But at that point of time in this beautiful city in the southern hemisphere, minutes were the scarcest commodity available to a group of travellers that were us.
+But at that point of time in the beautiful city in the southern hemisphere, minutes were the scarcest commodity available to a group of travellers that were us.

 One by one, I retrieved the twin bibliophiles—one from the gallery and the other from the La Trobe Reading Room.
 A consensus soon emerged that Flinders Street Station should be our next destination.